 Kalymnos is well-connected to neighboring islands like Leros, Patmos, and Lipsi.
 Travel times vary, but most journeys are under 2 hours.

-For a more luxurious or flexible option, consider chartering a yacht or boat.
+For a more luxurious or flexible option, consider chartering a yacht or gulet.
 Kalymnos has facilities for private vessels, especially in its main port, Pothia.
+You can rent a gulet in Turkey and visit Dodecanese Islands, Greece.